Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Conclusion

 \section{Conclusion}

-\hht{To set the memory controller free from managing DRAM maintenance operations, \mechlong{} (\mech{}) introduces minimal changes to the existing DRAM chips and memory controllers.} \mech{} enables in-DRAM maintenance operations with no further changes to the DRAM interface, memory controller, or other system components.
-Using \mech{}, we implement efficient maintenance mechanisms for DRAM refresh, RowHammer protection, and memory scrubbing. \hhf{We show that these mechanisms altogether enable a higher performance, more energy efficient and at the same time more reliable and secure DRAM system.} We believe \hhf{and hope that} \mech{} will enable practical adoption of innovative ideas in DRAM design.
+\atbcr{1}{We introduced a new, low-cost framework, \omcr{2}{Self-Managing DRAM (SMD),} for accelerating the adoption of new in-DRAM maintenance operations.} \atbcr{1}{With a one-time \omcr{2}{low-cost} modification to the DRAM interface, \mech{} enables implementing new} in-DRAM maintenance operations with no further changes to the DRAM interface, memory controller, or other system components.
+Using \mech{}, we implement efficient \omcr{2}{in-DRAM} maintenance mechanisms for DRAM refresh, RowHammer protection, and memory scrubbing. \hhf{We show that these mechanisms enable a higher performance, more energy efficient, and, at the same time, more \omcr{2}{robust} DRAM system.} We believe \hhf{and hope that} \mech{} \omcr{2}{can} enable practical adoption of \omcr{2}{future} innovative ideas in DRAM design \omcr{3}{and inspire better ways of partitioning work between memory and processor chips.}